ipspace/netlab/docs/module/routing.md

 A routing object (routing policy, prefix filter, BGP AS-path filter, or BGP community filter) will not be configured on a network device if it's not defined within the node **routing._object_** dictionary.

 That's usually not a problem as the users of routing policies (for example, the [**bgp.policy** plugin](plugin-bgp-policy)) copy global routing policies and all filters used by those routing policies into node data whenever the lab topology references a global routing policy, or when a local routing policy references a global filter.
 However, you might need a placeholder routing object that is later used in a custom template.
-To force a global routing object to be copied and configured on a node, mention its name in the corresponding node **routing** dictionary within giving it a value.
+To force a global routing object to be copied and configured on a node, mention its name in the corresponding node **routing** dictionary without giving it a value.

-For example, if you want to have *route map* P1 defined on node R1 even though it's not used by any _netlab_ configuration construct, use the following code snippet:
+For example, use the following code snippet if you want to have *route map* P1 defined on node R1 even though no _netlab_ configuration construct uses it:

 ```
 routing.policy: